Useful Documents

 Physical Education

-P.E sessions will take place on a Thursday afternoon, our unit is Dance - Rock and Roll.
+P.E sessions will take place on a Thursday afternoon, our unit is Athletics.
+Pupils will develop their running, throwing and jumping.
 Please ensure that your child comes into school wearing their full P.E kit.
 The kit should include a yellow P.E top with the school's logo matched with black shorts, jogging bottoms or leggings and black pumps or trainers.
 Over the top, children will wear their school jumper or cardigan.
 All jewellery must be removed, ensure earrings are taken out before the session or covered with plasters.

-In addition, pupils will be starting swimming lessons, which will take place on a Wednesday morning.
+In addition, pupils will continue with their swimming lessons on a Wednesday morning.
 Please ensure that your child brings in their swimming kit in a large carrier bag.
 This will need to include a large towel, swimming costume or swimming trunks and a swimming cap.
 Jewellery is not permitted, therefore remove earrings before Wednesday.

 PSHE

-In PSHE, we will be completing a 'Families and Friends' unit, where pupils will learn what makes a positive, healthy relationship.
+In PSHE, we will be completing a 'Keeping Safe' unit, where pupils will discuss who keeps them safe in different situations and how to ask for help.
+In addition, they will know the importance of rules.
 Furthermore, well-being will be a main focus throughout the year, pupils will have the opportunity to share and discuss any concerns or worries openly.

 Oracy - Voice 21